NeuroTechX/ntx_slack_archive/_announcements_.md

  >I can bring people, again I thought it a little out of topic but if you want to put a team together for the Penrose Prize there are people interested.
 I will not tolerate BS and I want it much clearer what constitutes evidence

+6/9/2017 4:50 PM

+ **mhough** :

+ >Karl Pribram really was friends with some of these guys and would talk about it a lot more than I thought practical